marovira/lua/README.md

 ### Using `FetchContent`

 An alternative use is to have CMake deal with downloading the code via `FetchContent`.
-Note that this assumes you have version at least 3.11.
 To add this, add the following to your `CMakelists.txt`:

 ```cmake
 include(FetchContent)